IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 ### For Deployed Environments (Vercel, Google Cloud Build / Firebase Studio Prototypes)

 The `.env.local` file is **NOT** used in deployed environments.
-You **MUST** configure these environment variables directly through your hosting provider's settings dashboard or build configuration:
+You **MUST** configure these environment variables directly through your hosting provider's settings dashboard or build configuration.
+The **FOUR CRUCIAL** variables are:

 *   **`NEXTAUTH_URL`**:
     *   **Value:** Set to the **full public URL of that specific deployment** (e.g., `https://your-project.vercel.app`, `https://your-prototype-id.cloudworkstations.dev`, or `https://www.pollitago.com`).